EngrRitta/ProjectKi/README.md

 This can be set on database side.
 If user wishes to use a different password, this can also be changed within the source files whenever a connection is made.

-Once xxamp is set up, and MySQL and Apache are running, the following command needs to be executed inside the suppliers and inside the parts folders to connect to the database: nodemon app.js
+Once xampp is set up, and MySQL and Apache are running, the following command needs to be executed inside the suppliers and inside the parts folders to connect to the database: nodemon app.js